-Looking to watch 'The Shaggy Dog' on your TV, phone, or tablet?
-Hunting down a streaming service to buy, rent, download, or view the Charles Barton-directed movie via subscription can be confusing, so we here at Moviefone want to help you out.
+Looking to feast your eyes on 'The Shaggy Dog' in the comfort of your own home?
+Searching for a streaming service to buy, rent, download, or view the Charles Barton-directed movie via subscription can be a challenge, so we here at Moviefone want to do right by you.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'The Shaggy Dog' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'The Shaggy Dog' right now, here are some finer points about the Walt Disney Productions fantasy flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'The Shaggy Dog' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'The Shaggy Dog' right now, here are some details about the Walt Disney Productions fantasy flick.

-Released March 19th, 1959, 'The Shaggy Dog' stars Fred MacMurray, Jean Hagen, Tommy Kirk, Annette Funicello The G movie has a runtime of about 1 hr 44 min, and received a user score of 61 (out of 100) on TMDb, which collated reviews from 89 knowledgeable users.
+Released March 19th, 1959, 'The Shaggy Dog' stars Fred MacMurray, Jean Hagen, Tommy Kirk, Annette Funicello The G movie has a runtime of about 1 hr 44 min, and received a user score of 61 (out of 100) on TMDb, which compiled reviews from 92 well-known users.

-'The Shaggy Dog' is currently available to rent, purchase, or stream via subscription on Apple TV, Disney Plus, YouTube, Amazon Video, Fandango At Home, and Google Play Movies .
+'The Shaggy Dog' is currently available to rent, purchase, or stream via subscription on YouTube, Fandango At Home, Apple TV, Disney+, Amazon Video, and Google Play Movies .

 'The Shaggy Dog' Release Dates